How Coronavirus Will Change Air Travel

 However, there might be a universal tendency for travelers to be drawn to remote, isolated destinations.

 A most positive forecast is that some people will finally book the trip they’ve always dreamed of.
 Being under quarantine has made us realize what is truly important and strive for meaningful experiences, a better kind of travel.
 Some will now focus on family travel.
-The new motto will be “Fewer, longer and more meaningful trips.”
+The new global motto will be “Fewer, longer and more meaningful trips.”